Hesam-Eskandari/tech-school/csharp/01-basic.md

 - Every time a static method is used, OS checks access to the file
 - Static methods are not efficient for large amount of operations => use FileInfo for it
 - Security and access checks are only done once creating an object of FileInfo object
-- Directory provides static methods, directory info provides instance methods
+- Directory provides static methods, DirectoryInfo provides instance methods
 - Directory and DirectoryInfo methods: CreateDirectory(), Delete(), Exists(), GetCurrentDirectory(), GetFiles(), Move(), GetLogicalDrives()
 - Path class: to work with strings that contains path of a file or directory
     - Methods: GetDirectoryName(), GetFileName(), GetExtension(), GetTempPath()